boyter/boyter.org/content/posts/file-read-challange.md

 java FileProcess > /dev/null  99.38s user 15.53s system 245% cpu 46.893 total
 ```

-Ouch.
 Quite a lot.
 It makes sense though because we added processing of the lines, rather than just reading them.
 With the file consisting of 21,627,188 lines it means its taking 0.00000212695 seconds to process each line which is about 2100 nanoseconds.

 Using Go, what would happen is to pump those lines into a channel and process them using some Go routines.
 As mentioned we can do the same in Java using a Queue and some threads.
 To begin with though I thought it would be worthwhile to try with one thread processing a queue just to see if we get any gains.

-For the queue I picked the obvious ArrayBlockingQueue.
-The thing about Java when doing this is that you need to have a poison value which you put onto the queue when finished to let the threads know to finish processing.
-Since I was using strings I just chose the string `quit` to achieve this.
-I then put the line processing into a runnable task lambda and was ready to try processing.
+To implement a Go channel like structure in Java you need a thread safe queue which when you want to close you add a poison value which tells the processing threads to quit.

 With the task configured and running the loop becomes like the below,

 {{<highlight java>}}
 processor.start();
-try (BufferedReader b = Files.newBufferedReader(Path.of("itcont.txt"))) {
+try (var b = Files.newBufferedReader(Path.of("itcont.txt"))) {
     var readLine = "";
     while ((readLine = b.readLine()) != null) {
         lineCount++;